 If a student wants to make a complaint about an employee (faculty, staff, tenant or vendor):

-Students who wish to make a complaint about any employee (throughout this policy statement, the word “employee” includes faculty, staff, tenant or vendor employees) under this policy should register the complaint directly with the Director of Human Resources.
-Such complaints may also be registered through the Dean of Students, Deans of the collegiate units, or other senior administrators, all of whom are obliged to report the complaints immediately and directly to the Director of Human Resources.
+Students who wish to make a complaint about any employee (throughout this policy statement, the word “employee” includes faculty, staff, tenant or vendor employees) under this policy should register the complaint directly with the Executive Director of Human Resources.
+Such complaints may also be registered through the Provost, Vice President for Student Affairs, Dean of Students, Deans of the collegiate units, or other senior administrators, all of whom are obliged to report the complaints immediately and directly to the Executive Director of Human Resources.

 B. Reporting Process for Employees

-Employees who wish to make a complaint under this policy should register their complaint directly with the Director of Human Resources.
+Employees who wish to make a complaint under this policy should register their complaint directly with the Executive Director of Human Resources.
 The procedure is the same regardless of whether the complaint is about a student, another employee, guests or visitors.
-If the subject of the complaint is student misconduct under this policy, the Director of Human Resources will also report the complaint to the Dean of Student Services or the appropriate collegiate dean who will collaborate with the Director of Human Resources in the subsequent investigation and disciplinary processes.
+If the subject of the complaint is student misconduct under this policy, the Executive Director of Human Resources will also report the complaint to the Vice President for Student Affairs, Dean of Student Services or the appropriate collegiate dean who will collaborate with the Human Resources in the subsequent investigation and disciplinary processes.

 Trinity will make every effort to preserve the complainant’s confidentiality, and to protect the safety and security of the complainant.
 Trinity will not release the name of the complainant in the initial stages of the investigation.
 Depending upon the nature of the case, at times, as the investigation goes forward, Trinity may find it necessary to reveal the complainant’s identity, but only with the consent of the complainant and clear protections against retaliation.

 Trinity will begin an immediate investigation of all complaints under this policy as quickly as possible.